simonevaccari/pygeofilter-duckdb/README.md

 # pygeofilter-duckdb

+This repo is an evolution of [https://github.com/DLR-terrabyte/pygeofilter-duckdb](https://github.com/DLR-terrabyte/pygeofilter-duckdb).

+We have changed the orginal implementation to:
+- make it a standalone library
+- updated it to support duckdb newer releases (no support for 1.2.0 yet)
+- added more examples to cover the process STAC Items -> geoparquet -> Duckdb
+- use hatch

+## Introduction

 This is an extension for [pygeofilter](https://github.com/geopython/pygeofilter) to support SQL queries in DuckDB based on Geoparquet files.

 pygeofilter allows to parse several filter encoding standards (e.g., CQL JSON, CQL Text) and to convert them to queries for several backends (e.g., SQL, Django, Pandas).